| NEUE DEUTSCHE BIOGRAPHIE | NDB |

 4) You may decide to include a critical evaluation of all or some of the subject's main works in the body of the article.
 Other significant titles can be mentioned in the list of works.
 You should always refer to published lists of works, even incomplete ones.
 Please give details of first and last editions and translations into foreign languages.

 5) Please include a critical selection of secondary literature and extended obituaries.
 Available bibliographies should always be mentioned.
 Where applicable, a reference to the Allgemeine Deutsche Biographie with volume number heads the list.
 Printed sources come next.
-These are followed by other publications - arranged in chronological order, except that works by the same author are not separaten.
+These are followed by other publications - arranged in chronological order, except that works by the same author are not separated.
 Biographical and bibliographical reference works and encyclopedias are listed at the end.
 When citing articles from periodicals or collections you should give the author's name, the exact title of the article, volume number, year and page numbers. lf you have made direct use of archives, please indicate which ones.

 6) As far as possible you should list important portraits of

-the subject, giving the artist's name, the year in which the portrait was
+artist's name, the year in which the portrait was

 made, and its present location.
-Portraits include oil paintings, drawings,
+Portraits include oil paintings,

-engravings, sculptures, funerary and other monuments, medals, photographs
+engravings, sculptures, funerary and other monuments, medals,

-etc. Where portraits appear in the publications listed under (4) or (5),
+etc. Where portraits appear in the publications listed under (4) or

 this should be indicated by adding (P)